intergiro/coding-challenge/README.md

 # Software Developer Challenge

 ## Challenge 1:
 Read through the rest of the assignment, decide which technologies to use and explain why you chose what you chose.
-As a reminder we at Intergiro are dealing with millions of concurrent users, just sayin’ :)

 ## Challenge 2:
 Create a deployable “Hello World” Server exposing simple REST “Hello World” API.
 It is going to be a base for your application for this assignment.